 Additional Read: Balance transfer credit card

-How does the CVV number work?
+How the CVV number helps you protect against fraud

-Moreover, you need not worry about a data breach as merchants cannot save your CVV number according to Payment Card Industry Data Security Standards.
 So, even if you save your credit card number and other details on a seller’s website, you are still required to key in the CVV code to complete every new transaction.
 This is why you will notice the CVV field is empty even on frequently used apps where you choose to save your card information.

 Though CVV on the card is an excellent safety feature, your credit card is not entirely safe from scams like phishing or other cybercrimes.
 This is because not all merchants require the credit card CVV code to complete a transaction.
 So, a fraudster or hacker can easily use your credit card details to carry out unauthorised transactions on sites that do not require the CVV.

 To avoid situations like these, look for multiple layers of security features that safeguard your finances while applying for a credit card.
 For instance, the Bajaj Finserv RBL Bank SuperCard comes with robust protection features.
-The RBL MyCard App allows you to deactivate and block/unblock your SuperCard in an instant, in case you lose your card.
+The RBL MyCard App allows you to deactivate and block/ unblock your SuperCard in an instant, in case you lose your card.
 Further, the zero-fraud liability cover compensates you for fraudulent transactions made using your SuperCard.
 All this with no compromise on benefits!
 As one of India’s best international credit cards, the RBL Bank SuperCard helps you can save up to Rs.
 55,000 annually, enjoy interest-free cash withdrawals up to 50 days and avail of a personal loan too!
 With customised offerings, you can enjoy expedited and tailored financing when you check your pre-approved credit card offer.

 While care is taken to update the information, products, and services included in or available on our website and related platforms/websites, there may be inadvertent inaccuracies or typographical errors or delays in updating the information.
 The material contained in this site, and on associated web pages, is for reference and general information purpose and the details mentioned in the respective product/service document shall prevail in case of any inconsistency.
 Subscribers and users should seek professional advice before acting on the basis of the information contained herein.
 Please take an informed decision with respect to any product or service after going through the relevant product/service document and applicable terms and conditions.
 In case any inconsistencies observed, please click on reach us.